diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Tokenization**
 A security technique that replaces sensitive data with non-sensitive tokens, reducing the risk of data exposure while maintaining data utility.

+**Technology Evaluation**
+The process of researching and assessing new technologies, tools, and frameworks to determine if they fit architectural needs and can improve systems.
+Part of architect responsibility.

 ## U

 **Unleash**
 An open-source feature flag management platform providing feature toggle capabilities and gradual rollouts.

 ## W

+**Waterfall**
+Traditional sequential software development approach where discovery is completed before delivery.
+Often leads to inefficiencies when done linearly without iterative feedback.

 **Weighted Round Robin**
 A load balancing algorithm variant that distributes requests based on assigned weights, directing more traffic to more powerful servers.